 Scolopendra subspinipes is a giant, aggressive centipede with a venomous bite.
-This large arthropod strikes first and asks questions later, so it’s best to avoid when hiking or out in the elements.
+This large arthropod strikes first and asks questions later, so it’s best to avoid when hiking (wear higher boots when hiking, just for sure – here is Amazon link) or out in the elements.
 This creature hunts spiders, small lizards, and mice.
 However, it has been known to attack humans, and its venom can kill children.
 Be aware and avoid this fellow when you can.

 Dangerous Animals in Hawaii: Tiger Sharks

 Divers and snorkelers in Hawaii may encounter tiger sharks.
 These sharks are identifiable by the bars on their flanks and their blunt noses.
 Tiger sharks bite three to four humans in Hawaiian waters every year, but fatal encounters are rare.
 Thus, it’s important to be aware and thoughtful when out in the water and to keep an eye out for these top predators.
 For example, swimming at dawn or dusk brings a higher likelihood of a shark encounter since this is their feeding time.